Mogilev Conference: Conference summary and aftermath

 A 16-page executive summary of the conference, under Schenckendorff's signature, was distributed to Wehrmacht troops and police units in the rear area.
 The document focused on tactics of security warfare, while also prescribing harsh measures, such as "the streets should be kept clear of 'wanderers'" who should be handed over to the Secret Field Police or sent to filtration camps for further screening.
 (Many sent to these camps were killed by the SS and SD troops.)
 The summary warned that the enemy was employing women, children and the elderly as agents.

-The summary proclaimed that "the enemy must be completely annihilated", while specifying that the distinction between a "partisan" and a "suspicious person" was not always possible, thus giving a carte blanch to the troops for the most brutal approach possible.
+The summary proclaimed that "the enemy must be completely annihilated", while specifying that the distinction between a "partisan" and a "suspicious person" was not always possible, thus giving a carte blanche to the troops for the most brutal approach possible.
 The document was sent to all company-level units in the army group's area of operations, including to units that did not send representatives to the conference.
 The conference marked a dramatic increase in atrocities by the Wehrmacht units against Jews and other civilians in the final three months of 1941.

 The summary had an impact beyond the territory under the control of Army Group Centre Rear Area.
 The commander of the German army, Field Marshal Walther von Brauchitsch, issued "Guidelines for the Fighting of Partisans" in October 1941, one month after the conference.
 Underlining the importance of the event, the closing text of Schenckendorff's summary was reproduced verbatim:

 The constant decision between life and death for partisans and suspicious persons is difficult even for the hardest soldier.
 It must be done.
 He acts correctly who fights ruthlessly and mercilessly with complete disregard for any personal surge of emotion.